sumcoinlabs/docs/app/assets/docs/011-developers.md

   "satoshis" : 50000
 };

-var rec = "mwudtnoRS13KasEYv8Pthf7Qu4G1eLHgnZ"; // random reciever, replace with one you like
+var rec = "mwudtnoRS13KasEYv8Pthf7Qu4G1eLHgnZ"; // random receiver, replace with one you like

 const transaction = new bitcore.Transaction()
     // Expects an array of utxos
     .from(utxo)
     .feePerKb(10000) // data on Sumcoin costs 0.01 SUM / kB
-    .to(reciever, 1) // sending 1 tSUM to reciever
+    .to(receiver, 1) // sending 1 tSUM to receiver
     .addData("my test transaction!") // Add transaction metadata .change(myAddress) // change
     .sign(privateKey);